unionai/unionai-docs/source/first-project/running-the-workflow.md

 ## Run the workflow locally in Python

-If you want to do a quick check that you code runs, run the code in your local Python environment with the following command:
+To quickly check your workflow code, you can run it in your local Python environment with the following command:

 ```{code-block} shell
 $ unionai run --remote guides/01_getting_started/ml_workflow/ml_workflow.py main --max_bins 64